Researching file formats 19: Java class file

 Researching file formats 7: WordPerfect Document Family

 This blog post is part of a series on file formats research.
 See this introduction post for more information.
+Update: The official format definition is now online here: WordPerfect Document Family.
+Comments welcome directly to the Library of Congress.
 This is a challenging format to work on because it’s an entire family, and the family changed so much over time (and the EndNote Citation Library format was even worse, in this regard).
-It’s challenging because the file formats themselves change so much over the course of a format lifetime, and this software program went through...
+It’s challenging because...

 Read more